derak/github-api-bash/README.md

 #github_org_email_hooks.sh

-Use GitHub's API to loop through every repo in an organization and add an email service hook Has multi-page support for repos, not orgs
+Use GitHub's API to loop through every repo in an organization and add an email service hook Has multi-page support for repos, not orgs.
+For use with GitHub Enterprise.

 Auth token is read in from a separate file to make sure it is not committed into GitHub.